stephenmcd/mezzanine/docs/caching-strategy.rst

-    The template code inside ``nevercache`` and ``endnevercache`` will only have access to template tags and variables provided by a normal request context.
-This excludes any variables passed to the template from a view function.
+    The template code inside ``nevercache`` and ``endnevercache`` will only have access to template tags and variables provided by a normal request context, with the exception of any variables passed to the template from a view function.
 Variables added via context processors such as the current request and via Mezzanine's settings will be available.
-Template tag libraries should be loaded inside these areas of content in order to make use of their template tags.
+Template tag libraries should be loaded inside these areas of content so as to make use of their template tags.

 Mint Cache